Installation

 , then we recommend the most recommended and simplest method is to use fastboot boot

-to temporarily boot the GKI kernel provided by KernelSU, then install the manager, and finally install it directly in the manager; this method does not require you to manually download the official firmware, nor do you need to manually extract the boot.
+to temporarily boot the GKI kernel provided by KernelSU, then install the manager, and finally install it directly in the manager.
+This method does not require you to manually download the official firmware, nor do you need to manually extract the boot.

 If your device does not support fastboot boot